TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 ## Section 2 - Running bathsearch

 This section of the tutorial will focus on the tool bathsearch.
-This tool allows the user to perform translated annotate of protein-coding DNA even when mutations or sequencing errors have introduced frameshifts.
+This tool allows the user to perform translated annotation of protein-coding DNA even when mutations or sequencing errors have introduced frameshifts.
 Each of the practices in this section will involve running bathsearch with a different set of input formats, options, and outputs.

 <details><summary>Practice 9: running a simple bathsearch and reading the output</summary>
 <p>